ghc-proposals/ghc-proposals/proposals/0000-pun-warnings.rst

 ``-Wpun-bindings`` and add them both to ``-Weverything``.

 * ``-Wpun-uses`` warns the user about the usage of punning at use sites.

-  This is useful in several situations where ``-Wpun-bindings`` is does not warn:

-  * Multiple different imports might individually be pun-free, but when combined they can give rise to puns, see example 1.

-  * Some variables are bound implicitly, for example in type signatures without a ``forall``.
-    These can be puns even though there is no binding site, see example 2.

-  * Imported modules might simply not be pun-free.

-  * The built-in list and tuple syntax uses punning, see wrinkle **W2** below and also example 4 and 5.

 * ``-Wpun-bindings`` warns the user about the introduction of punning at binding sites.